PlacidPenguin/PlacidPenguin.github.io/content/stormlight_archive/way_of_kings.md

 ---
 layout: page
-title: The Way of Kings book two
+title: The Way of Kings book one
 author: Devin
 date: Jan 8th 2020
 ---